ExpressionEngine/ExpressionEngine-User-Guide/CONTRIBUTING.md

 ## Contributing to the Documentation

+All of the source files exist under `docs/` and is where you will add new documentation or modify existing documentation.
+We recommend working from feature branches and making pull requests to the `stability` branch of this repo.

 Suggesting a change is easy and there is no way you'll mess up the public repo.

 Start by [forking the repository](https://help.github.com/articles/fork-a-repo), the new branch you create is the one you'll do your work in.